jeremiahh1198/stable-diffusion-webui/README.md

 # NOTICE
 Modifications were made to optimize and also eliminate kernal reloading in Gradient notebooks.
+This is a custom version adjusted to fit my needs.

 # Stable Diffusion web UI
 A browser interface based on Gradio library for Stable Diffusion.